 The “Bandstory” is a special section on our homepage.
 Here we want to document the origin and history of our bands.
 Let’s start with a Berlin band called I’m Not A Band and the mastermind behind it – Stephan Jung.

-A vinyl and CD special bundle for the story can be found in our online shop.
+Vinyl and CD special prices can be found in our online shop.